mousedownco/htmx-contact-app/README.md

-# htmx-contact-app - Web 1.0
+# Contacts.App - Web 1.0

 This repository contains a Go implementation for the example `Contacts.App` project used in the [Hypermedia Systems book][1].